 The tax preparation and tax consulting industry has historically enjoyed less government regulation than the practice of accountancy.
+In most states (California being a notable exception), no professional license is required to prepare income taxes.
+One simply hangs out a shingle and begins business.
+There are currently no federal registration requirements for tax preparers.
 In 1995, the IRS proposed studying the concept of tax preparer registration in order to combat rising fraud in the earned income credit program.
 This proposal was dropped because of widespread industry opposition.
 Instead, the IRS increased the scrutiny applied to firms applying to file tax returns electronically.
-In 2010, the IRS issued regulations requiring the registration of tax preparers.
-Effective January 1, 2011, all paid tax return preparers are required to have a Preparer Tax Identification Number (PTIN).
+In 2010, the IRS proposed regulations requiring the registration of tax preparers.

 The tax practice field has had less ethical guidance because of the unique relationship between the CPA and client.
 In an attest engagement, the CPA is ultimately responsible to the users of the client financial statements as well as to the client.
-In a tax engagement, the CPA is an "advocate of the taxpayer."
+In a tax engagement the CPA is an "advocate of the taxpayer."
 The courts have held that there is nothing illegal or sinister in a taxpayer arranging one's affairs so as to pay the lowest tax legally available.